Monday, July 7, 2025

 Life and Habitat at Dokdo Island

-While the islands are tiny, Dokdo is recognized for its bountiful fishing grounds and diverse sea life that inhabit them; including various types of seaweed and kelp and squid, Alaskan pollock, codfish, and octopus.
+While the islands are tiny, Dokdo is recognized for its bountiful fishing grounds and diverse sea life that inhabit them, including various types of seaweed and kelp, squid, Alaskan pollock, codfish, and octopus.
 Dokdo was a popular place for sea lions until the 1950s.
-The ecological diversity on the island has become well-known for its biodiversity.
-Scientists have noticed this, and Dokdo is considered a hotspot for biodiversity.
-The islets of Dokdo are volcanic rocks that formed long ago.
-The rocks are covered in a thin layer of soil and moss.
-Dokdo islets have various plant life, including eighty species of plants.
-There are also over twenty-two species of birds and thirty-seven types of insects living there.
+The island is famous for its ecological biodiversity.
+Scientists have taken note of this, and Dokdo is recognized as a hotspot for biodiversity.

 How to get there?